 Coordination is not the same as collaboration.
 Coordination means helping make things happen when they need to happen.
 It does not mean making them happen.

 Coordination does not imply meetings.
-Coordination results from the execution of a plan by those responsible for the plan accepting their commitments and executing on them, including understand who they need to work with upstream and downstream of their own assignments.
+Coordination results from the execution of a plan by those responsible for the plan accepting their commitments and executing on them, including understanding who they need to work with upstream and downstream of their own assignments.
 Coordination also means understanding the intent of the work—coordinating their creativity with the desired outcome.

 9. Motivating teams